mikeisfree/1/README.md

 - Explorer context menu:
   - Right-click an image file → imager →
     - "Convert to PNG"
-    - "Remove Background (remove.bg)"
+    - "Remove Background"
-    - "Edit Background" (interactive editor: erase/restore with adjustable brush and optional background image)
 - Command Palette:
   - "imager: Convert to PNG"
-  - "imager: Remove Background (remove.bg)"
-  - "imager: Edit Background"
+  - "imager: Remove Background"
   - If no file is selected, a file picker will appear.

 Converted and background-removed images are written next to the original file.
 The editor saves as a PNG you choose via Save dialog.